 We practice “open Communion,” welcoming all who love Christ, repent of their sin, and seek to live in peace with one another.

 Grace is central to our understanding of Christian faith and life.
 Grace can be defined as the love and mercy given to us by God because God wants us to have it, not because of anything we have done to earn it.
 We read in the Letter to the Ephesians: “For by grace you have been saved through faith, and this is not your own doing; it is the gift of God—not the result of works, so that no one may boast” (Ephesians 2:8-9).
-Our United Methodist heritage is rooted in a deep and profound understanding of God’s grace.
+Our understanding of the Christian faith is rooted in a deep and profound understanding of God’s grace.
 This incredible grace flows from God’s great love for us.
 Did you have to memorize John 3:16 in Sunday school when you were a child?
 There was a good reason.
 This one verse summarizes the gospel: “For God so loved the world that he gave his only Son, so that everyone who believes in him may not perish but may have eternal life.”
 The ability to call to mind God’s love and God’s gift of Jesus Christ is a rich resource for theology and faith.”

 Grace is God’s active presence in our lives.
 This presence is not dependent on human actions or human response.
 It is a gift—a gift that is always available, but that can be refused.
 God’s grace stirs up within us a desire to know God and empowers us to respond to God’s invitation to be in relationship with God.
 God’s grace enables us to discern differences between good and evil and makes it possible for us to choose good….
 God takes the initiative in relating to humanity.
 We do not have to beg and plead for God’s love and grace.
 God actively seeks us!